Tesla, Amazon, Apple, Google & more: 7 tech stocks Indian women are putting their money in

 While the number of retail investors might have increased over the years, the scenario is not very optimistic.

 Markets, across the world, have been under-performing and witnessing a slowdown of sorts.
 Take for instance, the S&P 500 Index, currently trading at a price to earnings (P/E) ratio of 19.72x compared to 25.96x a year ago, and 40x two years ago.
-Individual stocks such as Alphabet, Tesla and Meta have also fallen sharply by 25 per cent, 43 per cent and 50 per cent, respectively, over the period of one year (as of January 30, 2023).

 Business Today reported earlier that experts have been of the opinion that this slowdown in tech stocks provides an opportunity to buy international stocks at lower prices as their fundamentals still remain strong.
 Moreover, overseas investing ensures that investors don’t put all their eggs in one basket, and provides their portfolios with the much-needed geographical diversification, especially when India accounts for just 3 per cent of the world’s market cap.